 Wasting time on hold to a customer services department without resolving the underlying problem is a massive time drain that small business owners cannot afford.

 Can I switch water suppliers as a small business?

 You can switch your water provider if your business is on non-household premises as a small business.

 To switch business water suppliers, all you need to provide is the following:

 - The location of your property

 To switch, simply use our comparison service here.

 Can I switch water suppliers in my home office?

-Unfortunately, working from home in a home office is still classed as a household water supply.
+Unfortunately, working from home in a home office is still a household water supply.